-A little gland called the thyroid is near the base of your neck, directly below the voice box.
+A little gland called the thyroid is positioned near the base of your neck, directly below the voice box.
 The medical term for thyroid is Glandula Thyreoidea.

-The thyroid gland is a component of the endocrine system, controlling how the body’s numerous processes coordinate.
+This gland is a component of the endocrine system, controlling how the body’s numerous processes coordinate.
 It typically weighs between 20 and 60 grams.
 The thyroid gland’s tissue comprises several tiny, separate lobules that resemble droplets and get enclosed in thin layers of connective tissue.

 Thyroid hormones situate in these lobules’ numerous small follicles, also known as vesicles or cysts.
 An essential function of the thyroid is to release and manage thyroid hormones that control metabolism, which is the process by which food in your body gets converted to energy.
-As a result, your entire bodily system functions properly due to this energy.

 Symptoms of Thyroid